sunilpankaj/Highway-Traffic-Video-Analysis/README.md

 feutures_k15.py = will generates 15 features from each image

+feutures_k30.py = will generates 30 features from each image

 feutures_k100.py = will generates 100 features from each image

 feutures_folder: You can find all csv file corresponding to each file.